 Initially after surgery, pain is managed by various modalities, including epidural infusions, local anesthetic infusions near peripheral nerves, or intravenous/patient controlled analgesia (PCA).
 As pain gradually lessens in the days following surgery, you will be switched to oral medications.
 Usually, before going home your surgical team will write you a prescription for pain medicine to be taken after you leave the hospital.

-A blood clot will form within a blood vessel when there is damage to the blood vessel wall.
-This occurs when the rate of blood flow is diminished, or when these is an increased clotting tendency (hypercoagulability).
+A blood clot can form when the blood vessel wall is damaged.
+This occurs when the rate of blood flow is diminished, or when there is an increased clotting tendency (hypercoagulability).
 The rate of blood clot formation varies greatly, depending on the type of surgery.
-Total hip and knee replacements have some of the highest rates of deep venous thrombosis of the leg, generally felt to be 30-50%.
-While most of these blood clots do not cause symptoms, about 1 in 100 patients having a joint replacement will have a clot break off and travel through the heart to the lungs (a pulmonary embolus) which can profoundly affect circulation and respiration.
-HSS is a nationally recognized leader in epidural anesthesia, which reduces the risk of these complications by 20-50%
+Total hip and knee replacements have some of the highest rates of deep venous thrombosis of the leg.

 Smoking, obesity, and estrogen all increase the risk of blood clot formation.
 You may want to discuss modifying these risk factors with your doctor prior to surgery.
 Be sure to tell your doctor if you've had a pervious blood clot.

-Postoperatively, you can promote blood flow and reduce your risk of blood clots by doing exercises that will be prescribed, and walking with assistance as soon as possible.
-You may be given a medication to make the blood less coagulable and/or given a device that intermittently squeezes your calves or feet to promote blood flow.
+Postoperatively, you can promote blood flow and reduce your risk of blood clots by doing the exercises your physical therapist will prescribe you and walking with assistance as soon as possible.
+You may be given a medication to make the blood less coagulable and/or given a device that promotes blood flow.